AyushCodes160/AI_REP/README.md

 - Updates the `ScheduledPost` status to "posted"
 - Updates the `Draft` status to "posted"
 - Logs the action to the console

+## 🌐 GitHub Pages Deployment

+This repository is configured to ship the React frontend to GitHub Pages via the workflow in `.github/workflows/deploy.yml`.

+1. In your repository settings, enable GitHub Pages with the "GitHub Actions" source (this should happen automatically after the first successful deploy).
+2. Add a repository secret named `VITE_API_URL` that points to a live backend (for example, a Render/Heroku deployment).
+If you don't supply a value the UI will still deploy, but all API calls will fail.
+3. Push to `main` (or manually run the workflow).
+The action will build the Vite app, upload the `dist` folder, and publish it to `https://ayushcodes160.github.io/AI_REP/`.

+> ⚠️ The GitHub Pages deployment only serves the static frontend.
+You still need to host the Express API elsewhere and expose it via `VITE_API_URL` for the app to function.

 ## 📝 Notes